feedjira/feedjira-site/source/blog/posts/2014-03-17-feedjira-goes-one-point-oh.md

 title: Feedjira Goes One-Point-Oh
 ---

-Last fall I asked [Paul Dix][p] if I could take over maintenance of his gem Feedzirra.
+Last fall, I asked [Paul Dix][p] if I could take over maintenance of his gem Feedzirra.
 My request was totally out of the blue, so I was pretty pumped when he got right back to me and said yes.
 He said that he didn't have time to work on it anymore and so I should feel free to do whatever I thought was best.